 • Free HRIS/HRMS RFP Template – Download the over 50 page document in a Word format so you can alter what is there as opposed to creating the document from scratch.

 • HRIS Selection Tool – Our HRIS selection tool contains an extremely comprehensive list of the industry’s leading HRIS/HRMS features and options.
 This list should greatly assist with your ability to define your needs for a system and when the tool is complete, you are provided with a scored list of the products providing the best fit for those needs.

-• HR and Payroll Software Articles, Newsletters, and HR-SoftwareBlog.com – CompareHRIS.com has compiled an impressive list of over 250 articles pertaining to the evaluation, selection, and implementation of HR systems.
+• Software Articles, Newsletters, and HR-SoftwareBlog.com – CompareHRIS.com has compiled an impressive list of over 250 articles pertaining to the evaluation, selection, and implementation of HR systems.
 There’s advice to help you at every stage of the process.